 Journalism Institute at BU to feature local and statewide media professionals

-More than 20 professionals and BU graduates will participate in the day-long institute, discussing topics such as broadcast journalism, developing news stories and student rights regarding free expression.
+More than 20 professionals will participate in the daylong institute, discussing topics such as careers in the media, broadcast journalism, digital media and students’ rights regarding free expression.
 The afternoon will feature numerous workshops for students on a variety of media and journalism concentrations.
-Featured speakers will include Stu Bykofsky, feature columnist for the Philadelphia Daily News; anchor Mike Lewis and reporter Andy Hirsch from WNEP-TV; Thomas Eveslage, professor of journalism at Temple University; and Andrew Hoover, public education and community outreach specialist for the ACLU.
+Featured speakers will include Mike Lewis, WNEP-TV anchor; Joanne Arbogast, managing features editor for the Daily Item, Sunbury, and editor of Inside Pennsylvania magazine; Justin Walden, national media specialist for Geisinger Health System; and Terri Henning, general counsel of the Pennsylvania Newspaper Association.

 Bloomsburg University is one of 14 universities in the Pennsylvania State System of Higher Education.
 The university serves approximately 8,000 students, offering comprehensive programs of study in the colleges of Professional Studies, Business, Liberal Arts and Science and Technology.